sqlfluff/sqlfluff-github-actions/menu_of_workflows/surfline/README.md

 ![Example annotations screenshot](https://github.com/sqlfluff/sqlfluff-github-actions/blob/main/menu_of_workflows/surfline/example_annotations_screenshot.png)

 __NOTE:__ This workflow has been tested on Redshift.
 Config for Snowflake is included in this repo, but has not been tested.
+For a very similar workflow which has been tested on Snowflake, see the [tails.com flow](menu_of_workflows/tails.com)

 ## Setup
 ### `.sqlfluff`